cfelton/alt.hdl/README.md

 *  **Not** a base for comparison.
 Although some minor comparisons were made in the presentation the goal of the presentation was simply to introduce the three alt.hdls.
-These examples are not exhaustive or complete to be considered as a source for language comparison.
+These examples are not exhaustive to be considered as a source for language comparison.
 For instance, the examples do not include a traditional state-machine design.